Hexlet/docs/create-lesson.md

 Exercise includes:

-* Description of the task (what is the challenge for the user, what needs to be done in order to complete the exercise)
+* Description of the task (what is the challenge for the student, what needs to be done in order to complete the exercise)
 * Definition of the development environment (e.g. what programming languages, frameworks, servers are required to complete the exercise)
-* Tests (to automatically assess user's solution)
+* Tests (to automatically assess student's solution)
-* Solution (will not be shown to user)
+* Solution (will not be shown to students)

-In order to include an exercise to a lesson:
+In order to include an exercise to a lesson follow these steps:

 1. Install Hexlet Vagrant
 2. Create an exercise locally